Birunthaban/Birunthaban/README.md

 ### Hi there 👋 I'm Birunthaban Sarventhiran,

-I'm a second year software engineering undergraduate at University of Kelaniya and I'm also following a applied statistics diploma at IASSL.
+I'm a final year software engineering undergraduate at University of Kelaniya , currently interning as a Quality Enginner .

 - ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently studying: